Publishers Clearing House: Lawsuits and settlements

-In 1994 PCH sent mailings telling recipients they were all "finalists", which led to a lawsuit involving the attorneys general of 14 US states.
-Later that year, PCH denied wrongdoing, but agreed to pay a settlement of $490,000 and to change their practices.
+In 1994, PCH sent mailings telling recipients they were all "finalists", which led to a lawsuit involving the attorneys general of 14 US states.
+Later that year, PCH denied wrongdoing, but agreed to pay a settlement of $490,000 and to change its practices.
 Under the agreement, PCH said it would define terms like "finalist" and disclose the chances of winning.

 In 1997, a contestant of competitor AFP flew to Tampa, Florida, thinking he had won, though he had not.
 The resulting publicity caused more lawsuits for both companies.
 PCH reached a $30 million national settlement in 1999.
-In 2000, another $18 million settlement was reached with 24 states, after the company sent mass mailings that said "You are a winner!" and used mock personalized checks.
+In 2000, another $18 million settlement was reached with 24 states, after the company sent mass mailings which said "You are a winner!" and used mock personalized checks.
 PCH agreed to avoid similar mailings in the future, and add a "sweepstakes fact box" to mailings.

-State attorneys spoke out against the national settlement from 2000 and additional lawsuits were filed by individual states.
+Concerns about deceptive practices by PCH continued after this national settlement and the passing of the Deceptive Mail Prevention and Enforcement Act in 2000.
+State attorneys spoke out against the national settlement, and individual states filed additional lawsuits.
 Another $34 million settlement was reached in 2001 in a lawsuit involving 25 states, bringing the total settlements since 1999 to $82 million.
-As part of the settlement, PCH was required to avoid terms like "Guaranteed Winner," add disclaimers to mailings saying that the recipient has not won and that purchasing merchandise won't increase their chances.
-PCH reached settlements with all fifty states and agreed to work with a "compliance counsel."
+As part of the settlement, PCH was required to avoid terms including "Guaranteed Winner," and to add disclaimers to mailings saying that the recipient had not yet won and that purchasing merchandise would not improve the chances of winning.
+PCH reached settlements with all 50 states and agreed to work with a "compliance counsel."
 PCH apologized in the settlement and said it would contact customers who had spent more than $1,000 on merchandise the prior year.

-PCH also reached an agreement with Iowa in 2007.
-In 2010 the company paid $3.5 million to the attorneys general of 32 states and the District of Columbia to settle possible contempt charges that it had violated the terms of the 2001 agreement.
+PCH reached another agreement with Iowa in 2007.
+In 2010, the company paid $3.5 million to the attorneys general of 32 states and the District of Columbia to settle possible contempt charges that it had violated the terms of the 2001 agreement.
 The company denied wrongdoing, but agreed to work with both an ombudsman and a compliance counsel who would review its mailings quarterly.

-In April 2014, an investigation by the Senate Special Committee on Aging concluded that PCH had "pushed the limits" of prior agreements and that additional legislation may be needed.
+In April 2014, an investigation by the Senate Special Committee on Aging concluded that PCH had "pushed the limits" of federal law and legal settlements and that additional legislation might be needed, especially since the 2000 law did not cover email and other online communications.

+Beginning in late 2021, PCH was hit with multiple new class action lawsuits, alleging that "Publishers Clearing House sells and rents mailing lists containing subscribers' personal information to a variety of third parties ... with each claiming the publishing company monetizes its subscribers' private information—including their names and addresses—without consent."

+In June 2023, the Federal Trade Commission ordered PCH "to overhaul its sweepstakes entry and sales processes, stop surprise fees, and pay $18.5 million to consumers."
+At that time, the FTC also issued a consumer alert describing the deceptive practices in which PCH was found to engage.